How to say hello in Islam | Complete Guidance

 Time-Based Islamic Greetings

-Similarly Sabah-ul-Khair is said to meet someone in the morning.
+Similarly, Sabah-ul-Khair is said to meet someone in the morning.
 These words are equivalent to saying good morning.
-These words can be used from morning to before noon.
+They can be used from morning until before noon.

-“Sabahul Khair” (صباح الخير) is an Arabic phrase commonly used to wish someone a good morning.
-Here’s a breakdown of the components of the phrase:
+“Sabahul Khair (صباح الخير) is an Arabic phrase commonly used to wish someone a good morning.
+Here’s a breakdown of the components of the words:

 1. Sabah (صباح): Morning